-4. Support for your Snapshot audit
+Support for your Snapshot audit

 Evaluation support is available through various means.
-Regional family violence intervention coordinators should be your first point of contact.
+For your first point of contact, consider communicating with your regional family violence intervention coordinators.
 Evaluation documents including templates and past reports are available at www.aut.ac.nz/vipevaluation.
+If you do not have access to dropbox, please contact us and we can email you any requested documents.
+We are also planning several webinars to cover the Snapshot process.

-Please also feel free to get help from the evaluation team:
+Please also feel free to get help from the evaluation team.
+Note their contact details below.